ofenloch/random-names-db/README.md

-# RandomName - Generate SQL INSERT statement with a list of random names
+# RandomNames - Generate SQL INSERT statement with a list of random names

+## Building

+Run `mvn clean dependency:copy-dependencies package` in the project's root folder.
+This builds the program, runs the tests and 'packages' the program (if the tests were successful).
+In directory *target/* there will be a jar file *randomnames-1.0-SNAPSHOT.jar* (the version number may be different) and a folder *dependency/* with all required jar files to run the program.
+See script *data/runApp.sh* on how to use the jar file.

+## Usage

 ## Get The Data